-Legal battles ensued for the next six years as a strong case developed for a new trial.
-Finally, after repeated appeals and motions for a new trial had been exhausted, the Massachusetts Supreme Judicial Court upheld the convictions.
-On 9th April 1927, it was once again Judge Thayer who sentenced Sacco and Vanzetti to die in the electric chair.
+Six years of legal battles ensued but every attempt failed to convince the Massachusetts Supreme Judicial Court that Sacco and Vanzetti deserved a re-trial.
+And on 9th April 1927, it was once again Judge Thayer who sentenced Sacco and Vanzetti to die in the electric chair.
 On being sentenced, Bartolomeo Vanzetti commented: “I am suffering because I am a radical, and indeed, I am a radical; I have suffered because I was an Italian, and indeed I am an Italian . . . but I am so convinced to be right that you could execute me two times, and if I could be reborn two other times, I would live again to do what I have done already.”

-After six years of separation while incarcerated in different penitentiaries, Sacco and Vanzetti were reunited in Charlestown State Prison to await their fate.
-Just after midnight on 23rd August 1927, Sacco was led to the electric chair.
-As a guard secured the straps, Sacco cried out in Italian: “Long live anarchy!”
-Then, just before the executioner flicked the switch, he spoke his final words: “Farewell my wife and child and all my friends”; and, finally he called out to his “Mama” before falling silent.
+Having been incarcerated in different prisons for six years, Sacco and Vanzetti were now reunited in Charlestown State Prison to await their fate.
+And, as the executions approached, Massachusetts was inundated with thousands from all over America who turned out to demonstrate against this injustice.
+Worldwide, protesters burned American flags and destroyed anything American-made.
+Just after midnight on 23rd August 1927, Sacco was led to the electric chair, where he cried out in Italian: “Long live anarchy!”
+Then he spoke his final words: “Farewell my wife and child and all my friends”; then he called out to his “Mama” before falling silent.
 Vanzetti, who throughout his ordeal had touched his supporters with his dignity and poignantly poetic ruminations, paused inside the death chamber for his final statement: “I wish to say to you that I am innocent.
 I have never done a crime, some sins, but never any crime.
 I thank you for everything you have done for me.
 I am innocent of all crime, not only this one, but of all, all.
 I am an innocent man.”
 He then shook hands with the warden, two guards, and prison doctor.
 As he took his position in the electric chair, his last words were: “I now wish to forgive some people for what they are doing to me.”
 He was crying as the signal was given to end his life.

 Fifty years after their executions, Massachusetts Governor Michael Dukakis signed a proclamation declaring, “Any stigma and disgrace should be forever removed from the names of Nicola Sacco and Bartolomeo Vanzetti.
 We are not here to say whether these men are guilty or innocent.
 We are here to say that the high standards of justice, which we in Massachusetts take such pride in, failed Sacco and Vanzetti.”